kendricktan/uni_meals_r/READ_ME.md

 To do:
 	High Priority:
-		Unread messages
-		User delete image function

 	Medium Priority:
-		If user is not logged in and tries to do stuff that requires them to log in (e.g. heart food), sign them up Create user timeline
+		If user is not logged in and tries to do stuff that requires them to log in (e.g. heart food), sign them up

 	Low Priority:
 		Resize user image/crop to suit layout needs